metabrainz/picard-docs/usage/coverart.rst

 .. image:: images/drop-cover-art.png
    :width: 100 %

+You can also choose a local file as cover art by right clicking on the image and selecting "Choose local file…" from the menu.

-Right-clicking on the images brings up a menu of options including "Show more details", "Keep original cover art", and options for the way that images dropped onto the selection are processed.
+The menu also provides additional options including "Show more details", "Keep original cover art", and options for the way that images dropped onto the selection are processed.
 Selecting "Show more details" will bring up a new window as: